-The corm grows to a size of a turnip, has globular or oblong shape with brown fibrous skin.
+The corm grows to a size of a turnip, and has a globular or oblong shape with brown, tough skin.
 Its surface is marked by circular rings indicating points of attachment of scaly leaves.
-Inside, its flesh is white to cream-yellow, but may feature different colors depending upon cultivar types.
+Inside, its flesh is white to cream-yellow but may feature different colors depending upon cultivar type.
 An average-size corm weighs about 2-4 pounds.
-It’s delicious, crispy-textured meat becomes soft and edible once cooked and has nutty flavor just like that of water chestnuts.
+Its delicious, crispy-textured meat becomes soft and edible once cooked and has a nutty flavor just as in water chestnuts.

-Eddoe (Colocasia esculenta antiquorum) is also a smaller size corm with irregular surface.
+Eddoe (Colocasia esculenta antiquorum) is also a smaller corm with an irregular surface.
 It grows widely in India, China, and Japan as well as in some Caribbean countries.
 It is known as arbi in the Indian subcontinent.

 It also contains good levels of some of the valuable B-complex group of vitamins such as pyridoxine (vitamin B-6), folates, riboflavin, pantothenic acid, and thiamin.

 Besides, the root has good amounts of potassium.
-Potassium is an important component of cell and body fluids that help regulate heart rate and blood pressure.
+Potassium is an essential component of cells and body fluids that help regulate heart rate and blood pressure.

 Here are some serving tips:

 ≺≺ Back to Vegetables from Taro nutrition.
-Visit here for an impressive list of all variety of vegetables with complete illustrations of their nutrition facts and health benefits.
+Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.

 ≺≺ Back to Home page.